Ragnar McRyan

-Ragnar McRyan, known in Japan as (ライアン, Raian) is a character in the 1990 video game Dragon Quest IV.
+Ragnar McRyan, known in Japan as (ライアン, Raian) is a fictional character in the 1990 video game Dragon Quest IV.
 He is one of multiple characters who assist the game's Hero in their battle against the monster Psaro.
 He stars in chapter 1, allying with the monster Healie to rescue children kidnapped by Psaro's minions.
 He was the first playable character in the NES version of the game.
 He has appeared in multiple other games, including the Itadaki Street and Dragon Quest Heroes series.

 Ragnar was designed by Akira Toriyama, and was given a Scottish accent in the English version of the Nintendo DS remake.
 He has received generally positive reception, with critics noting how he represented an old-fashioned, uncomplicated type of hero that they felt is absent in newer games.

 Appearances

 Ragnar first appears in Dragon Quest IV for the NES.
 While he is not the main character, he is the first character players are able to control.
 Ragnar is a warrior who, at the beginning of his chapter, is tasked with discovering the identity of whomever is responsible for the kidnapping of children.
 He meets a Cureslime named Healie who aspires to become a human, joining Ragnar in helping rescue the kidnapped children.
 Ragnar and Healie eventually do battle with those responsible, minions of Psaro, and succeed in rescuing the children.
 Ragnar and Healie venture out of the kingdom in order to search for the Hero and aid them in the fight against Psaro.
 In the fifth chapter, Ragnar encounters the Hero before the battle against a monster named Marquis de Leon, joining them in their quest.
 In the PlayStation remake of Dragon Quest IV, a brief prologue starring the Hero that takes place before Ragnar's chapter is added.

 Ragnar appears in a series of Dragon Quest IV comic strips, where he is on a quest to buy new clothes.